-When we talk about morality, we refer to the principles that guide our sense of right and wrong.
+When we refer to morality, we speak of the principles that govern our perception of right and wrong.
 But what about its opposite?
-Grasping this concept isn’t just about vocabulary; it helps us better understand human behavior, literature, and even legal or ethical debates.
-Plus, knowing antonyms, especially of such fundamental words, enhances your language skills, allowing you to communicate more precisely.
+Understanding this concept is about more than just terminology; it informs the way we understand human behavior, literature and even legal or ethical debates.
+And more than that: knowing antonyms — especially of such basic words — increases your proficiency in the language, as you can communicate with greater accuracy.

-So, let’s dive into what the opposite of “moral” really means, including common terms, related concepts, and practical applications.
+So, let’s take a deep dive into what exactly the opposite of “moral” means – including everyday langugage, associated concepts and practical implications.

 What Does “Moral” Mean?